Heres a blog post re-jigged from a year ago. Still relevant for 2021!

 My own experience was not quite so dramatic but highly amusing, I did a general vision board (I often recommend that my clients do one specifically for a business project) and amongst the usual offerings, pictures of our family on holiday, lovely beaches, some fabulous glittery images that represented success.
 I found myself unconsciously cutting out and sticking a picture of a scruffy black dog.
 When I showed the vision board to my kids they said ‘finally!!!
 They had wanted a dog for a long time but we have said no, it just doesn’t fit with our lives.
 Don’t get excited I told them, I don’t know why I was attracted to that image, we are NOT getting a dog, I found myself in the bizarre situation of wishing that what I had wished for wouldn’t materialise!

 A few weeks later a neighbour appeared at the door with a dog on a lead, yes you’ve guessed it, the exact dog in the pic, meet my puppy she said, just wondered if the kids would like to take him for walks sometimes?
 Result!
 All the benefits of a pet with none of the responsibility.

-If you want help getting clarity on your USP for your brand or work get in touch with me firstname.lastname@example.org
+If you want help getting clarity on your USP for your brand or work get in touch.
+I also offer ‘Gray area drinking’ recovery coaching in case thats of interest! firstname.lastname@example.org